D0-m3/Room-booker-MUC/README.md

-Autorun    -> If this is set to 'No', no room will be booked Restart    -> Select 'Yes' if you restart your PC every day Invisible  -> Select 'Yes' if you want to see the booking process Timeframe  -> Select 7 if you want the room to be booked in 1 weeks time, or 14 if you want it booked in two weeks time Room       -> Put in the room you want to book e.g. 03.D.103.02 [Weekdays] -> Select 'Yes' if the room should be booked for that day
+Autorun    -> If this is set to 'No', no room will be booked Restart    -> Select 'Yes' if you restart your PC every day Invisible  -> Select 'Yes' if you want to see the booking process Silent     -> Select 'Yes' if you do not want a notification whether the room was booked succesfully or not Timeframe  -> Select 7 if you want the room to be booked in 1 weeks time, or 14 if you want it booked in two weeks time Room       -> Put in the room you want to book e.g. 03.D.103.02 [Weekdays] -> Select 'Yes' if the room should be booked for that day